Mon – Sun: 24/7 Plumbing

 The Anatomy of a Tap

-To understand the common causes of leaking taps, it’s essential to grasp the basic components that make up a tap and how they work together.
+To understand the common causes of leaking taps, it’s essential to grasp the basic components of a tap and how they work together.
 At the core of every tap is the valve seat, a carefully crafted surface that connects to the water supply line.
 When the tap is closed, a washer or valve cartridge presses against the valve seat, creating a watertight seal that prevents water flow.

 Dripping Tap Mineral Buld